citizennet/purescript-httpure/Readme.md

 Module documentation is published on [Pursuit](http://pursuit.purescript.org/packages/purescript-httpure).

+You can also take a look at [our guides](./docs).

 ## Examples

-HTTPure ships with a number of [examples](docs/Examples).
+HTTPure ships with a number of [examples](./docs/Examples).
 To run an example, in the project root, run:

 ```bash
 make example EXAMPLE=<Example Name>